sezer-muhammed/PascalVoc-Label-Drawer/README.md

 - Implementing more advanced image processing techniques to improve the visualization of labels
 - Incorporating more options for label styling (e.g. label background, border, etc.)
 - Incorporating support for video data
-- Improving performance by implementing parallel processing
+- Improving performance by implementing parallel processing.
+Done!

 # Contribution